 - Question and Answer

-Browse 6 questions Browse 6 questions and 11 answersDoes it come with black and brown band or i need to pick one?BEST ANSWER: The watch includes both black and brown bands.Are Nexrad weather, Metars, a flight plans the only functions needing to be paired with a device with a Garmin Pilot App subscription?BEST ANSWER: Garmin Pilot is not needed for these features.
+Browse 7 questions Browse 7 questions and 13 answersDoes it come with black and brown band or i need to pick one?BEST ANSWER: The watch includes both black and brown bands.Are Nexrad weather, Metars, a flight plans the only functions needing to be paired with a device with a Garmin Pilot App subscription?BEST ANSWER: Garmin Pilot is not needed for these features.
 All of these features can be used without Pilot.
 For Nexrad and Metars, as long as you run Garmin Connect on your mobile device and that device has WiFi or cellular internet connectivity, both will be available.
 Flight planning can be done on D2 without Pilot.
 Having tried Pilot, I am no fan.Will the basic mapping function work on the D2 Charlie watch without have to pay for a Garmin Pilot App subscription?BEST ANSWER: Yes it will work without Pilot subscription.
-In fact, I tried the free Garmin Pilot demo which came with D2 and found it buggy and not as useful as ForeFlight, so do not use it at all.What is the difference between the versions of the watch?Garmin D2 Charlie Watch Leather BandBEST ANSWER: The Band and case are different.Does it come in a black rubber strap?BEST ANSWER: Yes, it comes with a black Strap.Can I trade in my D2 bravo for the D2 Charlie?BEST ANSWER: We do not have a trade in program.
+In fact, I tried the free Garmin Pilot demo which came with D2 and found it buggy and not as useful as ForeFlight, so do not use it at all.If I have garmin connect, can I view my flight path after I land?BEST ANSWER: Hi, Yes, you can see it in your smartphone, tablet and also on your watch itself.
+The watch will sync with Garmin Connect and transfer all your activities via bluetooth.
+You can check all your activities looking for the date in the Connect calendar.What is the difference between the versions of the watch?Garmin D2 Charlie Watch Leather BandBEST ANSWER: The Band and case are different.Does it come in a black rubber strap?BEST ANSWER: Yes, it comes with a black Strap.Can I trade in my D2 bravo for the D2 Charlie?BEST ANSWER: We do not have a trade in program.

 - Also Purchased